alizahedzadeh/alizahedzadeh/README.md

 ### 👨‍💻: About Me :
-- :telescope: I’m a Software Engineer and contributing to backend for building web applications.
+- :telescope: I’m a Software Engineer and Contributing to Backend for Building Web Applications.
-- 👨‍🎓 Graduated Bachelor's student in Computer Engineering at Mohaghegh Ardabili University
+- 👨‍🎓 Graduated Bachelor's student in Computer Engineering at <a href="https://www.uma.ac.ir/"> Mohaghegh Ardabili University </a>